 The Project site is located in the Nipomo Mesa Management Area (NMMA) of the Santa Maria Groundwater Basin (SMGB).
 The SMR, when operating, pumped approximately 1,110 acre-feet per year (AFY) of groundwater for crude oil processing activities.
-Demolition of the SMR would ultimately reduce groundwater pumping and would increase the availability of groundwater within the SMGB.
-As such, the Project would not reduce the availability of groundwater for agricultural uses within the SMGB.
+Demolition of the SMR would ultimately reduce groundwater pumping and would increase the availability of groundwater for agricultural uses within the SMGB.